 - Introduction.
 Set up and establish your proposition.
 Try and make it interesting and draw the reader into reading your argument.

 - Background.
 Provide a brief background to the topic under discussion.
 Explain key theories and terms.

 - Supporting evidence paragraphs.
-Create one or more paragraphs that presents your argument and supports it using information you have found during the research process.
+Create one or more paragraphs that present your argument and supports it using the information you have found during the research process.

 - Counterargument paragraphs.
 Create one or more paragraphs that address potential opposing views to the arguments you have given.
 Refute these arguments using hard facts.